P&FM SCDF Submission For Flammable Products

 Licence Requirements For Storage Of Petroleum And Flammable Materials P&FM

-In Singapore, companies must obtain the necessary permits and follow guidelines set by the authorities, such as the National Environment Agency (NEA) and the SCDF, to store petroleum and flammable materials (P&FM).
+In Singapore, companies must obtain a flammable materials storage licence from the Singapore Civil Defence Force and follow applicable guidelines, such as those set by the National Environment Agency (NEA), to store petroleum and flammable materials (P&FM).

-To obtain a licence for storing P&FM, companies must submit an application with detailed information about their storage facilities, including the type and quantity of materials stored, as well as their safety measures and emergency response plans.
+To obtain a licence for storing P&FM, companies must apply online through the GoBusiness Portal using a Unique Entity Number and submit detailed information about their storage facilities, including the type and quantity of materials stored, their safety measures, emergency response plans, and a risk assessment report.

 The authorities will then assess the application to ensure that the company meets the required standards and regulations, which may include regular inspections and audits to monitor compliance.